X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Related Work

 \subsection{Modality-Invariant Methods}

 Current human sensing methods lack broad applicability.
-Both decision-level fusion approaches~\citep{yang2024mm} and feature-level fusion approaches~\citep{zheng2022multi,chen2023immfusion} are typically tailored to fixed modality combinations for specific applications.
-For example,~\citep{zheng2022multi} developed a specific heatmap sampling structure to fuse 2D heatmaps from RGB images with projected 2D point clouds from LiDAR.
-Similarly,~\citep{chen2023immfusion} employed modality-specific backbones to extract grid features from images and cluster features from mmWave point clouds, combining them via a global integration module to produce fused features.
+Feature-level fusion approaches~\citep{zheng2022multi,chen2023immfusion} are typically tailored to fixed modality combinations for specific applications.
+For example,~\citep{chen2023immfusion} employed modality-specific backbones to extract grid features from images and cluster features from mmWave point clouds, combining them via a global integration module to produce fused features.
+Decision-level fusion approaches~\citep{yang2024mm,yadav2023novel} are easy to adapt to various modality combinations, but the performance could be hindered by less informative modalities, e.g. WiFi.